fredmelka/breakoutmayhem/readme.md

 - Languages: Javascript, HTML and CSS.

 - Concepts: DOM manipulation, functions & callbacks, arrays & iterators, objects, asynchronous programming, classes, modules, responsive design, external libraries.

+Many elements of the game are coded following some 'React-style framework' as functional components.

 Thanks for your attention and Happy Gaming !